How social networks influence human behavior: An integrated latent space approach for differential social influence: Discussion

 \section{Discussion}

-We have introduced a new approach for assessing the influence of individuals' social networks on their behavior.
-In our proposed model, evaluating social influence comes down to the task of integrating two latent space models, one for network and the other for item-level behavior data.
-Specifically, our social influence model estimates interactions in item response data given the respondent's latent positions from a network.
-The adapted latent space estimated from the proposed approach shows the structure and patterns of social influence in the data, while the overall magnitude and direction of social influence can be evaluated by the weight parameters of the distance terms in latent space models.
-We developed a fully Bayesian approach to estimate the proposed model and illustrated the proposed approach with an empirical data example.
-We conducted simulation studies to understand the operating characteristics of our proposed model and evaluate the performance of our proposed approaches.
-Our approach is the first attempt to explain social influence with network and item-level behavior data.
+We have introduced a new approach for assessing the social influence of individuals' social networks at time $t$ on their behavior at time $t+1$.
+In our proposed model, evaluating social influence comes down to the task of integrating two latent space models, one for network data at time $t$ and the other for item-level behavior data at time $t+1$.
+In our framework, social influence is defined as the impact of social homophily on the respondents' behavior, where social homophily is reflected by the respondents' latent positions, and respondents' behavior is their responses to the test items. { The adapted latent space, or interaction map, estimated from the proposed approach shows the structure and patterns of differential social influence across specific, item-level behavioral measures, while the magnitude of overall social influence can be evaluated by the parameters $\delta$ and $\omega$.} We developed a fully Bayesian approach to estimate the proposed model and illustrated the proposed approach with an empirical data example.
+We conducted simulation studies to understand the operating characteristics of the proposed model and evaluate the performance of our proposed approaches. { To our knowledge, our proposed approach is the first attempt to analyze differential social influence effects across item-level behavioral measures in the literature.}